Definition of Dentistry

 Indicates the degree awarded upon graduation from dental school to become a general dentist.
 There is no difference between the two degrees; dentists who have a DMD or DDS have the same education.
 Universities have the prerogative to determine what degree is awarded.
 Both degrees use the same curriculum requirements set by the American Dental Association's Commission on Dental Accreditation.
 Generally, three or more years of undergraduate education plus four years of dental school is required to graduate and become a general dentist.
 State licensing boards accept either degree as equivalent, and both degrees allow licensed individuals to practice the same scope of general dentistry.
 Additional post-graduate training is required to become a dental specialist, such as an orthodontist, periodontist or oral and maxillofacial surgeon.

 Interest Areas in General Dentistry

-The ADA Council on Dental Education and Licensure developed a process, including an application form, to consider requests for recognizing interest areas in general dentistry.
-Such a request would be submitted to the Council and ultimately acted on by the ADA House of Delegates.
-If the request were approved, the general dentistry interest area could request that the Commission on Dental Accreditation develop accreditation standards and initiate an accreditation process for advanced education programs in the general dentistry interest area.
+The ADA Council on Dental Education and Licensure has developed a process, including an application form, to consider requests for recognizing interest areas in general dentistry.
+Such requests are submitted to the Council and ultimately acted on by the ADA House of Delegates.

 Applicants must complete an application for recognition.
 Please contact the Council on Dental Education and Licensure at 312.440.2825 to request an application today.